StephenMcVicker/StephenMcVicker/README.md

 #### Front End Developer, Software Engineer, Game Designer
 ![Game Designer and Front End Developer](https://i.ibb.co/gPFBbdT/githubbanner.png)

 I have 8 years of experience in software development.
-I have been a game developer, web developer, and currently in love with front end development especially using frameworks like React.
+I have a passion for the visual side of things but love tinkering with how stuff works.
+I like to think of myself as a "backend" Front End Developer.
+Aside from web development, I have a history with mobile game creation, and even had a "hit" game on the iOS App Store (ZENFORMS: Protectors).
+Currently working for [bonkers.ie](https://www.bonkers.ie) as a Front End Developer.
 You can check out my portfolio here: https://stephenmcvicker.github.io/portfolio/ Reach out to me on Twitter here: https://twitter.com/stephenmcvicker

 Skills:
-⚛ REACT / Vue / JS /
+⚛ Vue / React / JS / Server Side Rendering / Good Lighthouse scores!
-💻 HTML / CSS/
+💻 HTML / CSS/ SASS
 🕹 C# / Unity Game Engine

 - 😄 Pronouns: Male